bramstein/jslint/README.md

     tusk install http://github.com/bramstein/fulljslint/zipball/master
     tusk install http://github.com/bramstein/jslint/zipball/master

+If you get an "zip file not found" error, go into your Narwhal installation directory, create an empty "zips" directory and try again.
 You should now be able to run JSLint from the command line.
-If you get an error message about the zip file not being found, go into your Narwhal installation directory, create an empty "zip" directory and try again.

 Usage
 =====